laminas/technical-steering-committee/meetings/agenda.md

 > Using PHP 7.4, run composer update

-So even tho, the component had support for PHP 7.3, some packages might be ended up having a `.laminas-ci.json` with these contents:
+So even though the component had support for PHP 7.3, some packages might be ended up having a `.laminas-ci.json` with these contents:

 ```json
 {